• About

 So here are some good reasons to choose vegan wines:

-• It is as good as the others: as already mentioned, there are no differences with conventional wines in terms of flavours or alcohol content.
+2. It is as good as the others: as already mentioned, there

 Good news for vegans

-Recently there has been a rise of veganism along with a considerable increase in desire for organic and biodynamic wines.
+There has recently been a rise of veganism along with a considerable increase in desire for organic and biodynamic wines.
 According to Decanter, “wine bars and retailers have started to market some wines as vegan friendly in response to the growth of veganism in several countries, including the UK and US.
 According to The Vegan Society, 600,000 people in the UK were vegan in 2019, compared to 150,000 in 2014.

 Related posts